canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 However, these images include the generic Linux kernel.
 In order to run Ubuntu Core with the real-time kernel, we need to build it ourselves.

-This guide shows how to build and Ubuntu Core image with the real-time kernel.
+This guide shows how to build an Ubuntu Core image with the real-time kernel.
 We start by showing how to :ref:`build a vanilla image <ubuntu-core-image>` which is excellent for testing and tuning, and then illustrate how to :ref:`make a custom image <custom-ubuntu-core-image>` with production-ready kernel configurations.